25 Easy Ideas for Going Green, Free or Low Cost

 Environmental Protection Starts at Home

-2. Shorten the dryer cycle.
-I get the clothes out when they are still a little wet, yet wrinkle free from the tumbling in the dryer, and I hang them to dry on collapsible hangers, near an air vent.
-In the summer I take the hangers outside.
+Air dry your laundry whenever possible.
+You may want to get the clothes out when they are still a little wet, yet wrinkle free from a short tumbling in the dryer, and I hang them to dry on collapsible hangers, near an air vent.
+In the summer you can place the hangers outdoors.

 The sunlight makes the clothes smell great, and sun rays are great for getting rid of any dust mites that may have survived the washing cycle.

 3. Use Energy Efficient Bulbs

 Updated light bulbs to low-energy ones.
 Make sure your most used light bulbs are energy-star rated.

 Dimmers are also great for saving energy and creating a comfortable mood.